 The spark plug is another maintenance item that should be replaced once a year to keep your ECHO string trimmer running at its best.
 Over time, the spark plug can become dirty causing it to misfire or have intermittent starting problems.

 Solution: Before removing the spark plug, wipe around the plug to remove all dirt and debris.
 Remove the plug and check its condition.
-Replace a spark plug that is very dark in color, has signs of wearing or is damaged.
+Replace a spark plug that is very dark in color, has signs of wear, or is damaged.

 You can attempt to clean a mildly dirty spark plug with a wire brush and reuse it.
 I prefer to replace it.
 It is an inexpensive part and one of the primary items responsible for keeping your ECHO string trimmer running.